-On this site, contemplation and meditation mean the same thing — a silent way of being, based in “nonconceptual awareness”, “being in the moment”, “serene reflection” and similar notions.
-Here we are focused on apophatic meditation, which is about “practicing presence” — distinct from kataphatic content-based meditation (such as guided imagery, visualization. or intellectual pondering.)
+On this site, contemplation and meditation mean the same thing — a silent way of being, based in “nonconceptual awareness”, “resting in the moment”, “serene reflection” and similar notions.
+Here I am focused on apophatic meditation, which is about “practicing presence” — distinct from kataphatic content-based meditation (such as guided imagery, visualization. or intellectual pondering.)

 Unfortunately, these two words are often used in an arbitrary contrast to each other.
 Many ancient sources have made a distinction between: (a) nonconceptual presence-based meditation; and (b) deliberate thought-based meditation.
 Translators have used the words “meditation” and “contemplation” to render these alternate concepts into modern English; however, there has been no consistency about which is which.